jss367/jss367.github.io/_posts/2020-01-15-What-Are-all-These-AP-Values.md

 ## Other attempts

-There are other approaches but they haven’tbecome popular, like [Localization Recall Precision](https://arxiv.org/pdf/1807.01696)
+The question of which metrics to use isn't a settled one.
+In fact, there are researchers working on new approaches, like [Localization Recall Precision](https://arxiv.org/pdf/1807.01696), but they haven't seen wide-spread adoption.